SAMANTHER23/beest2026-main/src/buttons.md

 ## Right
 * If in test mode, press to scroll forward through auton menu
-* Descore macro
-* Toggle matchload
+* If not in test mode, toggle matchload

 ## Left
-* If in test mode, nothing
-* Descore macro
+* press to cycle through color sort modes
+* hold to eject balls

 ## Up
 * hold to run score roller half speed